 Campus Activities Board (CAB) is the first place to start for filling your social calendar and finding fun ways to hang out on campus and around Johnson City.
 We start the year off right with the annual Welcome Week.
-CAB partners with Student Government Association leadership to celebrate the final days of summer and the return of students on campus by experiencing local attractions such as a Drive-In movie, water fun and worship at camp, and a cookout on campus, which always includes friendly yard game tournaments with prizes.
+CAB partners with Student Government Association leadership to celebrate the final days of summer and the return of students on campus.

 Always the center of the action, CAB hosts numerous campus activities and social events throughout the year.
-There is something for everyone from film events, dances, concerts and coffeehouses, to beach trips and a day even more exciting than Christmas, Wonderful Wednesday!
-This year in particular you can be on the lookout for a TWIRP Week full of fun, adventurous trips, the annual Air Band competition, and much much more!
+There is something for everyone from film events, dances, concerts and coffeehouses, to trivia nights, and a day even more exciting than Christmas, Wonderful Wednesday!

-RUSH DAY is September 6th.
+RUSH DAY is in early September — watch for announcements.
 Rush Day is a great opportunity for students to get connected with clubs and organizations on campus.
-Local businesses also attend to give our students an idea of resources available in the community.
-Free samples are a sure thing at this event!

 STUDENT GOVERNMENT ASSOCIATION

 SGA is a group of hard working students dedicated to improving campus life.
 We are excited about the upcoming school year.
 Event planning is underway and we hope that you will get involved.
 You can expect events such as Rush Day, Homecoming week, Family Weekend, and That Big Party!
-On the other hand, SGA is not only about planning school functions.
-We are an organization that represents the student body.
+SGA is an organization that represents the student body.
 Whether it be academics, school programs, or spiritual formation, our team is there to support student opinion.
 Get ready for a year filled with spirit and excitement.

 The Milligan experience is about more than getting a great education.
 It’s about being formed into a follower of Christ, a fully-functioning servant-leader.
-The Spiritual Formation Program (SFP) brings the campus community together to grow in discipleship to Jesus.
-In addition to academic endeavors, all undergraduate students participate in SFP.
+The Spiritual Formation Program (SFP) helps the campus community grow in discipleship to Jesus.
+In addition to academic endeavors, all traditional-age undergraduate students participate in SFP.
 In order to graduate, students must accumulate 150 SFP credits, which are earned by participation in Chapel services, approved service projects, and campus ministry programs such as FCA (Fellowship of Christian Athletes), Diversity Forums, devotional breakfasts and select community events.
-A calendar of qualifying SFP events is provided each semester.
 More details will be provided during Welcome Week.

 (All traditional undergrad students at Milligan are required to live on campus.
 Certain exceptions apply, and they are outlined in the Student Handbook.
 To learn more about living off-campus, contact the Office of Student Development at 423.461.8760.)

 Milligan offers a continuous service meal plan provided by Pioneer College Caterers.
 All students must bring proper Milligan I.D. to enter the dining hall or be prepared to pay the standard line rate.
-The meal plan allows students to trade 25 meals per semester at the Student Center Snack Bar, more commonly called “The Grill.”
+The meal plan allows students to trade 30 meals per semester (as of Fall 2021) at the Student Center Snack Bar, more commonly called “The Fireside Grill.”

 Students may also purchase a “Snack Bar Plus (SBP)” account.
 This account is available to all students.
 Residential students can add a SBP account to their standard meal plan on or before registration.
 This account allows students to grab a quick snack or meal at their convenience with the ease of using a prepaid credit line.
 The SBP account provides a $50 meal credit line at the grill for an additional charge of $40 to your meal plan.
-This 20% bonus credit is only available with meal plans purchased on or before registration.
+This 20% bonus credit is available to anyone who adds at least $100 to their account the first week of school.
 Additionally, if students want to add to their credit line, they may do so at any time after registration either in the cafeteria or the grill with a 10% bonus credit.

-- Sick trays are available with a note of approval from a resident director, resident assistant, or college nurse.
+- Sick trays are available with a note of approval from a resident director, resident assistant, or University nurse.